-For decades, our industry has been considering the application of electronic bale identification technologies where each pack has a unique, machine-readable ID.
+For decades, the Australian wool industry has been considering the application of electronic bale identification technologies where each pack has a unique, machine-readable ID.

-With around 1.5 million individual wool bales filled each year on approximately 37,000 farms around Australia, and with rapidly evolving technology platforms, the challenges have been substantial.
-However, the many potential benefits to our industry from electronic identification of wool bales include:
+With 1.5 to 2 million individual wool bales filled each year on approximately 37,000 farms around Australia, and with rapidly evolving technology platforms, the challenges of implementing such a change have been substantial.